SOMERSET COUNTY EDUCATIONAL SERVICES COMMISSION

-A claim by a teacher aide, substitute or secretary or the Association based upon the interpretation, application or alleged violation of this agreement, Board policy or administrative decision adversely affecting terms and conditions of employment of a teacher aide, substitute, secretary or a group of thereof.
+A claim by a teacher or the Association based upon the interpretation, application or alleged violation of this agreement, Board policy or administrative decision adversely affecting terms and conditions of employment of a teacher or a group of teachers.

-1. Re-employment of a teacher aide, substitute or non tenured secretary is not a grievable matter at any level.
+1. Failure of reemployment of a non-tenured teacher is not a grievable matter at any level.

 2. A grievant shall have the right to present his/her own appeal or to designate another person of his/her own choosing to appear with him/her at any step of his/her appeal.

-3. A grievance must be initiated by the teacher aide, substitute or secretary, within twenty (20) school days of the date the teacher aide, substitute or secretary knew or should have known of its occurrence.
+3. A grievance must be initiated by the teacher within ten (10) school days of the date the teacher knew or should have known of its occurrence.

-4. If the same alleged grievance or substantially the same alleged grievance is made by more than one teacher aide, substitute, secretary or Association against one respondent, only one teacher aide, substitute or secretary on behalf of self and the other complainants may process the complaint through the adjustment procedure.
+4. If the same alleged grievance or substantially the same alleged grievance is made by more than one teacher against one respondent, only one teacher on behalf of self and the other complainants may process the complaint through the adjustment procedure.
 Names of all aggrieved parties shall appear on all documents related to the settlement of the grievance.

 6. The time limit provided for in this procedure may be extended by mutual written agreement of the parties.

-7. It is agreed and understood that during and notwithstanding the pendency of any grievance, all teacher aides, substitutes or secretaries including the grievant, shall continue under the direction of the Superintendent and continue to observe all assignments and applicable policies, rules and regulations of the Board until such grievance or grievances and any effect thereof shall have been fully determined.
+7. It is agreed and understood that during and notwithstanding the pendency of any grievance, all teachers including the grievant, shall continue under the direction of the Superintendent and continue to observe all assignments and applicable policies, rules and regulations of the Board until such grievance or grievances and any effect thereof shall have been fully determined.

 8. It is agreed by both parties that these proceedings will be kept as informal and confidential as may be appropriate at any level of this procedure.